Pandemic by Sonia Shah

 If you like history, current events, medical science, or just want to be more knowledgeable about why we should be concerned about infections , antibiotic resistance and vaccine phobia, you should read this book.

-Here are other resources that address the risk of global spread of infections.
+Other resources that address the risk of global spread of infections.

 For a visual lesson on how pandemics occur, watch this video.Warning: it is rather graphic.